druids/django-pymess/docs/sms.rst

   .. attribute:: sender

     ``CharField`` that contains phone number of the sender.
-Field can be empty if backend doesn't provides sender number.
+Field can be empty if backend doesn't provide sender number.

   .. attribute:: content

-    ``TextField`` contains content of the SMS message.
+    ``TextField``, contains content of the SMS message.

   .. attribute:: template_slug

-    If SMS was send from the template there is key of the template.
+    If SMS was sent from the template, this attribute cointains key of the template.

   .. attribute:: template

-    If SMS was send from the template there foreign key to the template.
+    If SMS was sent from the template, this attribute contains foreign key of the template.
 The reason why there is ``template_slug`` and ``template`` fields is that a template instance can be removed and it is good to keep at least the key of the template.

   .. attribute:: state